c-sp/age/src/age_emulator_gb/README.md

 *This is still a draft*

-*Until now Gameboy test rom analysis has been documented within the code.
+*Until now Gameboy test rom analysis has been documented inside the code files.
 To make the results more accessible, from now on I will document my test rom findings in this readme.*